Nek Chand: Early life and background

 Nek Chand hailed from Shakargarh tehsil.
 Shakargarh was previously in Gurdaspur district in British India, but now falls in district Narowal in Pakistan.
 His family moved to India in 1947 during the Partition.
 They moved to Chandigarh in 1955.
 At the time, the city was being redesigned as a modern utopia by the Swiss/French architect Le Corbusier.
 It was to be the first planned city in India, and Chand found work there as a roads inspector for the Public Works Department in 1951.

 He was awarded the Padma Shri by Government of India in 1984.
 He died in 2015.

 The Rock Garden is one of the most famous sites in India.
 Chand, its creator, died in 2015, but it is still visited by millions of people every year.

-In his spare time, Nek Chand began collecting materials from demolition sites around the city.
+In his spare time, Nek Chand collected materials from demolition sites around the city.
 He recycled these materials into his own vision of the divine kingdom of Sukrani, New Delhi choosing a gorge in a forest near Sukhna Lake for his work.
 The gorge had been designated as a land conservancy, a forest buffer established in 1902 that nothing could be built on.
 Chand's work was illegal, but he was able to hide it for eighteen years before it was discovered by the authorities in 1975.
 By this time, it had grown into a 13 acre complex of interlinked courtyards, each filled with hundreds of pottery-covered concrete sculptures of dancers, musicians, and animals.
 Chand built up the mass with a cement and sand mix made from recycled materials before adding a final coating of smoothly burnished pure cement combined with waste materials such as broken glass, bangles, crockery, mosaic, and iron-foundry slag.

 His work was in serious danger of being demolished, but he was able to get public opinion on his side, and in 1986 the park was inaugurated as a public space.
 Chand was given a salary, a title ("Sub-Divisional Engineer, Rock Garden"), and a workforce of 50 laborers so that he could concentrate full-time on his work.
 It even appeared on an Indian stamp in 1983.
 The Rock Garden is still made out of recycled materials; and with the government's help, Chand was able to set up collection centers around the city for waste, especially rags and broken ceramics.

 When Chand left the country on a lecture tour in 1996, the city withdrew its funding, and vandals attacked the park.
 The Rock Garden Society took over the administration and upkeep of this unique visionary environment.
-The garden is visited by over five thousand people daily, the second most popular location in India (after the Taj Mahal) with a total of more than twelve million visitors.
-The rock garden is visited by thousands of people every day.
-It has become a famous tourist attraction in India.
+The garden is visited by over five thousand people daily.